 Accounting for about 1 percent of skin cancers, specialists diagnose more than 90,000 new melanomas each year in the United States.

-Worryingly, melanoma rates have been slowly climbing over the past 30 years.
+Worryingly, melanoma rates have been

 Many cases are successfully treated but, because of the steady rise in prevalence, it is increasingly important to design the most effective treatment possible.

 In melanoma tumors, cells differ; some are highly susceptible to existing cancer treatments, such as BRAF and MEK inhibitors, while others quickly become resistant to these drugs, supporting the growth and spread of the tumor.